Circuit of the Americas: Observation tower

-Circuit of the Americas features a 251 ft observation tower designed by Miró Rivera Architects and built by Patriot Erectors as a landmark for the venue.
+The Circuit of the Americas features a 251 ft observation tower designed by Miró Rivera Architects and built by Patriot Erectors as a landmark for the venue.
 The structure of the tower consists of an elevator hoist-way surrounded by a double helix staircase of 419 stairs, both of which lead to an observation platform 230 ft above ground level.
 The platform provides a 360-degree panorama of the circuit, as well as views to downtown Austin, Texas.
 The observation platform, which is accessible to the public for an admission fee, can accommodate up to 70 visitors and features glass railings and a partial glass floor.
 In addition, a "veil" consisting of 18 bright red steel tubes runs nearly the full height of the tower, acting as a canopy for both the observation platform and the stage below.
 The design of the observation tower was inspired by the visual imagery of sports cars and movement, and the red color was selected to mimic the streaks of lights trailing racecars at night.